 Iron Bow proposes Cisco Emergency Responder (CER) for as the Enhanced 911 (E911) solution which is a part of the core UCM Cloud proposal.
 CER enhances the existing emergency 911 functionality offered by the UCM Cloud, assuring that it will send emergency calls to the appropriate Public Safety Answering Point (PSAP) for the caller's location, and in turn the PSAP can identify the caller's location and return the call if necessary.
 In addition, CER automatically tracks and updates equipment moves and changes.
 Deploying this capability helps ensure more effective compliance with legal or regulatory obligations, reducing the risk of liability related to emergency calls as a result.

 Coupled with UCM Cloud, CER surpasses traditional private branch exchange (PBX) capabilities by introducing user or phone moves and changes at no additional cost, as well as the dynamic tracking of user and phone locations for emergency 911 safety and security purposes.

+{%p endif %}

+{%p if on_premise %}

-On-Premise Implementation: The proposed solution will utilize (4) four Cisco Expressway Control and Edge, (2) two Cisco Unified Border Element (CUBE) gateways and (1) one Cisco VG310 for analog connectivity at VA ABC HQ.
+On-Premise Implementation: The proposed solution will utilize (4) four Cisco Expressway Control and Edge, (2) two Cisco Unified Border Element (CUBE) gateways and (1) one Cisco VG310 for analog connectivity at {{ customer }} HQ.
 The CUBE serves a critical role in linking networks and provides a seamless experience for voice and video users.
 CUBE is especially suited to facilitating:

 ● PSTN interconnect using Internet service provider SIP trunks, which allow rapid service delivery and the possibility of capacity pooling across locations.